Elasticsearch

 Integration Designed Query

-Some commands (Fetch Event, Query and Simple Query) require structured input arguments in Elasticsearch designed query formats.
+Some commands (Fetch Event, Query, and Simple Query) require structured input arguments in Elasticsearch designed query formats.

 By default, Elasticsearch sorts matching search results by relevance score, which measures how well each document matches a query.
 The relevance score is a positive floating-point number, returned in the _score metadata field of the search API.
 The higher the _score, the more relevant the document.
-While each query type can calculate relevance scores differently, score calculation also depends on whether the query clause is run in a query or filter context.

 Query clause measures whether the document matches the query input and calculates a relative score.
 No relative score will be calculated by using Filter clause.